 The 1st step in propagation is endothermic, while the energy absorbed can be offset by the 2nd exothermic step.
-Therefore the overall propagation is exothermic process and the products are in lower energy level the than reactants.
+Therefore, the overall propagation is an exothermic process, and the products are at a lower energy level than the reactants.

-The reaction heat (enthalpy) for each of the propagation step can also be calculated by referring to the homolytic bond dissociation energies (Table 9.1).
-For such calculation, energy absorbed for bond-breaking step, so the bond energy was given “+” sign, and energy released for bond-forming step, and the “-” sign applied.
+The reaction heat (enthalpy) for each of the propagation steps can also be calculated by referring to the homolytic bond dissociation energies (Table 9.1).
+For such a calculation, energy is absorbed for the bond-breaking step, so the bond energy is given a “+” sign, and for the energy released for the bond-forming step the “-” sign is applied.